the-expanse/SideQuestWiki/BMBF.md

 Install both Both `BMBF_TVWrapper.apk` And `com.weloveoculus.BMBF.apk`

-Make sure you have properly uninstalled BeatSaber and BMBF again before proceeding.
+Make sure you have a clean version of BeatSaber and BMBF before proceeding.
 After reinstalling Beatsaber fresh run base beatsaber to Solo mode and start a song before you then close beatsaber, After that launch SideQuest and click the button top right button that when hovered over says `Install APK file from folder`, In the popup locate and install both of the APKs in the popup window before restarting your headset, you can see they have both installed from `My Tasks` and after they are close SideQuest and you can run BMBF in headset.

 ### Where is BMBF in headset?